cfilipecruz/cfilipecruz/README.md

 ## 🚀 About Me

 Hey, I'm Filipe Cruz from Portugal! 🌍 A passionate developer with a degree in Computer Graphics and Multimedia Engineering.
 I thrive on solving problems creatively and continuously seek opportunities for growth.
-Fun fact: I built an intelligent greenhouse for my final project in my Electronics and Computer Systems course! 🏡

 ### Socials